jmcoleman/unit-4-game/README.md

 Each time when the game starts, the game will change the values of each crystal.

 ## Getting Started

+ All references use a CDN.
+ This is a JQuery project that uses Bootstrap 4.1.

 ### Prerequisites

-This is a JQuery project that uses bootstrap 4.1.
+None.

 ### Installing

-To get a development environment running, clone the repository locally.
+To get a development environment up and running, clone the repository locally.
+Simple as that.

 ## Running tests

-TBD

-### Test coverage includes

-TBD
+There are no automated tests.

 ## Deployment

 TBD

+## Built With

+N/A

+## Contributing

+N/A

+## Versioning

+N/A

+## Authors

+* **Jenni Coleman** - *Initial work*

 ## License

-TBD
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

-N/A
+Hat tip to GT